true-north-engineering/pbz-educ/lab4/TASKS.md

 2. Create ```nexus-docker-auth``` secret that containes authentication data for ```docker-nexus-edu.tn.hr```.
 Link that secret with ```pipeline``` service account.

+3. Connect to the Openshift console.
+In project pbz-cicd you have Tekton pipeline examples.
+Copy them to your project.

-3. Create todo-api pipeline which has the following properties:
+4. Create todo-api pipeline which has the following properties:
     * Define one parameter ```revision``` which will hold the git branch or commit sha of the code to clone.
     * Define one workspace ```source``` which represents the workspace (persistent volume) where the source code will be cloned locally.
     * First task is git-clone: